 This week and next week I will share my thoughts on classes I would insist the spawn of HRNasty pay attention to (If I had to put a couple of crumb snatchers through college).
 Although trying to figure out how far apart 2 trains will be after 854 minutes may not be that applicable, I believe that strengths and weaknesses in the following courses will make or break a career.
 This week I share thoughts on why I think public speaking is so important and a skill I wished I developed during all 4 years of my college career.
 Next week, I will share 3 more.
 I firmly believe these 4 skills will make or break a career in the new economy and technology age.

 Public Speaking as a phobia

-Public Speaking is one of the top listed fears for most of us, ranking up there with the fear of spiders and heights.
+Public Speaking is one of the top listed fears.
+For most of us, public speaking ranks up there with the fear of spiders and heights.
 Because this is a fear, without realizing it, we avoid public speaking, public speaking classes, and public speaking opportunities.
 In reality, we should be doing the exact opposite.
 We should be signing up for classes, joining Toast Masters and volunteering for public speaking as often as we can.
 EVERYONE will be involved in public speaking at some point in his or her career.
-If you are not involved in public speaking than you can assume that your career has a lot of room for growth and that your manager is making a conscious decision to honor your fears.
 Even if you are working in a role that is traditionally not customer facing, being a spokesperson inside the company will help your career.
 Effective public speakers are desirable to ALL hiring managers.
 Whether it is public speaking for potential customers or internal presentations within the company, strong public speakers are a strength I know all hiring managers which they had more of within their teams.